Shaping air traffic management for the future National Aerospace System

 Even after the events and tribulations of 2020, aviation continues to show its ingenuity and its resolve to always improve.
 In the past month and a half, aviation has been very involved in distributing COVID-19 vaccines across the country, playing a major role in saving millions of lives.
 During my ATCA Annual opening remarks, I called this the greatest airlift since World War II, and I believe that.
 With so many changes on the horizon, it is time to plan for the future NAS, evolve our infrastructure, listen to the ideas of the workforce and embrace innovation and, yes, risk.

 As ATCA President and CEO, Peter F. Dumont serves a membership of over 3,500 in all segments of the ATC/ATM community.
 He represents ATCA on the NextGen Advisory Committee (NAC) and the Drone Advisory Committee Working Sub-committee.
 He is the industry Co-Chair for the Unmanned Aircraft Safety Team (UAST) and sits on the Policy Board of the U.S. Contract Tower Association (USCTA), as well as the FAA Aviation Rulemaking Advisory Committee on controller training.

-Air traffic control/management (ATC/ATM), Airport crisis management, Airside operations, COVID-19, Cyber-security, Emissions, Environment, New technologies, Risk Management Solutions, Safety, Security, Sustainable development, Wi-Fi, Workforce
+Air traffic control/management (ATC/ATM), Airport crisis management, Airside operations, COVID-19, Cyber-security, Emissions, New technologies, Risk Management Solutions, Safety, Security, Sustainability, Sustainable development, Wi-Fi, Workforce